meilisearch/meilisearch-js-plugins/README.md

 ]
 ```

 In this scenario, in the `clothes` index, we want the price to be sorted in an ascending way.
-For this formula to be valid, `price` must be added in the `sortableAttributes` settings of the `clothes` index.
+For this formula to be valid, `price` must be added to the `sortableAttributes` settings of the `clothes` index.

 #### Relevancy